zuozhenggh/learning-library/data-management-library/odi/odi-web-adb/odi-web-adb-additional-source/odi-web-adb-additional-source.md

     ![](./images/seed-data-parameters.png " ")

-11. You now need to download the wallet for this new source database as you will need it later in the lab.
+11. You now need to download the wallet for this new source database as you will need it in the next lab of this workshop.
 Click the **DB Connection** button.
 Click the **Download Wallet** button.
 Create a password for the wallet (for example,  **Welcome12345**) and note it down.
+Also note down the location where you downloaded the wallet.
 Click the **Close** button to close the dialog.

     ![](./images/download-wallet-for-additional-source.png " ")